SafeZone is our mobile app designed to help keep you safe and give you extra peace of mind across campuses in the city.

 Please call 999 in the event of a life-threatening emergency.

 Request first aid via the green button if you or someone near you requires minor medical assistance.
+This might include an accident in a lab or an allergic reaction.

 If you press a button in error, you can cancel the alert by tapping the button again while the timer is winding down.
 Once the alert is sent, your location will be displayed on a map for our Campus Support and Security team to see.
 You will then be given the option to call Campus Support and Security.
 If you don't do this, they will call you to determine how best to respond.